stianloader/GslStarplane/README.md

 At the moment only spStarmap ontop of slintermediary can be used.
 In the future other variants of deobfuscation mappings (such as mmStarmap) may get supported.

+## Decompilation

+Unlike the previous generation, decompilation is not performed at the moment.
+This will change in the near future.

 ## Roadmap